 Short film (3 mins) that featured in performance, Estate, won a recent open film competition as part of MIF.
 The competition ran alongside HOME 1947, an installation by Sharmeen Obaid-Chinoy.
-My film, and more information can be found here.
+My film can be watched here, and more information on HOME 1947 can be found here.

 IFTR 2017 - Unstable Geographies: Multiple Theatricalities